Wyandot people

+Etymology

 In the early 17th century, this Iroquoian people called themselves the Wendat, an autonym which means "Dwellers of the Peninsula" or "Islanders".
 The Wendat historic territory was bordered on three sides by the waters of Georgian Bay and Lake Simcoe.
-Early French explorers referred to these natives as the Huron, either from the French huron ("ruffian", "rustic"), or from hure ("boar's head").
+Similarly, in other Iroquois languages, such as Cayuga, refer to this nation as Ohwehnagehó:nǫˀ "Island dwellers".
+Early French explorers referred to these Indigenous Peoples as the Huron, either from the French huron ("ruffian", "rustic"), or from hure ("boar's head").
 According to tradition, French sailors thought that the bristly hairstyle of Wendat warriors resembled that of a boar.
 French fur traders and explorers referred to them as the "bon Iroquois" (good Iroquois).

 An alternate etymology from Russell Errett in 1885 is that the name is from the Iroquoian term Irri-ronon ("Cat Nation"), a name also applied to the Erie nation.
 The French pronounced the name as Hirri-ronon, and it gradually became known as Hirr-on, and finally spelled in its present form, Huron.
 William Martin Beauchamp concurred in 1907 that Huron was at least related to the Iroquoian root ronon ("nation").

 Other etymological possibilities are derived from the Algonquin words ka-ron ("straight coast") or tu-ron ("crooked coast").
 In the late 17th century, elements of the Huron Confederacy and the Petun joined and became known as the Wyandot, a variation of Wendat.